pranavpeter2050/community/README.md

 ```
 ## PWA - Background Sync

+### Check for Background Sync Support

+Not all browsers support Background Sync functionality. *Workbox* does provide a fallback method for such browsers.
+Check [here](https://caniuse.com/background-sync) for list of supported browsers.

+To check if Client (browser) supports Background Sync follow through this thread on [Stackoverflow](https://stackoverflow.com/a/60958564).

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.